What Happens to Your Pension When You Change Jobs?

 2. Get to Know Your New Workplace Pension

-Top tip: Ask your new HR or payroll team for details about the scheme and review the default investment fund it might not suit your personal risk profile or long-term goals.
+Top tip: Ask your HR or payroll team for details about the scheme and review the default investment fund—it might not suit your personal risk profile or long-term goals.

 3. Consider Consolidating Old Pension Pots

 If you’ve changed jobs several times, you may have multiple pension pots with different providers.
 While this isn’t inherently a problem, it can become harder to manage, and you may be paying higher charges than necessary.
-Consolidating pensions into one plan can simplify things, make it easier to monitor your progress, and potentially reduce fees.
-But consolidation isn’t right for everyone.
+Consolidating pensions into one plan can simplify things, make it easier to monitor your progress, and potentially reduce fees—but it’s not right for everyone.

-- Whether there are any exit penalties or transfer charges
+• Check for any exit penalties or transfer charges.

-- If you’d lose any valuable benefits (e.g. guaranteed annuity rates or protected tax-free cash)
+• Understand if you’d lose valuable benefits such as guaranteed annuity rates or protected tax-free cash.

-Top tip: Speak to a financial adviser before consolidating pensions — particularly if you have defined benefit pensions or older schemes with unique features.
+Top tip: Speak to a financial adviser before consolidating pensions—especially if you have defined benefit pensions or older schemes with unique features.

 4. Track Down Lost or Forgotten Pensions